theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics/index.md

 {% tabs yandex-webmaster-tools %}
 <!-- tab Get Verification Code → -->
-Login to Yandex Webmaster Tools and go to verification methods and choose `HTML Tag`, you will get some code:
+Login to Yandex Webmaster Tools and go to verification methods and choose `Meta Tag`, you will get some code:
 {% code lang:html %}
 <meta name="yandex-verification" content="XXXXXXXXXXXXXXXXXXXXXXX" />
 {% endcode %}